nasa/openmct/src/plugins/persistence/couch/README.md

   openmct.install(openmct.plugins.CouchDB("http://localhost:5984/openmct"));
   ```

-# Validating a successful deployment
+# Validating a successful Installation

 1. Start Open MCT by running `npm start` in the `openmct` path.
 2. Navigate to <http://localhost:8080/> and create a random object in Open MCT (e.g., a 'Clock') and save.
 You may get an error saying that the object failed to persist - this is a known error that you can ignore, and will only happen the first time you save - just try again.